 A new public art installation has been installed in the Melrose District in downtown Phoenix, at the intersection of 7th Avenue and Glenrosa.
 Created by the Phoenix Office of Art + Culture, the 7th Avenue Streetscape Public Art Project inspires sustainability through poetry and imagery.
 Topics of this Phoenix public art installation include recycling, gardening, and reusing landfill waste.

 Artisan printed six 71″ x 99″ direct digital prints on 0.15” white Lexan (aka Polycarbonate) with clear Lexan protective covers.

 The panels were inspired by six local poets, and designed by Canary Studios.
-The prints were installed in time for a National Poetry Month event, held on Saturday, April 21st, 2018.
+The prints were installed by our Arizona-based team in time for a National Poetry Month event, held on Saturday, April 21st, 2018.

 Read more about the event, and watch a timelapse of the prints being installed below!

 Interview with Phoenix Office of Arts + Culture

 To learn more about the 7th Avenue Streetscape public art installation, we spoke with Estrella Payton, Outreach Manager at the Phoenix Office of Arts + Culture.

 What is your role with the Phoenix Office of Arts + Culture?